eiken59/MaE/main.typ

 #newpar

-Simple overlapping-generations models generate new and important insites on inter-generational dynamics and welfare.
+Simple overlapping-generations models generate new and important insights on inter-generational dynamics and welfare.

 However, market equilibrium can be Pareto-suboptimal in overlapping-generations models even seemingly without any market distortion (imperfect competition, moral hazard, adverse selection, etc.).
 More importantly, we have a conclusion that the demographic structure itself can lead to some inefficiency.